-The Environmental Programme was established to ensure that we’re not only empowering our clients to make the transition to a more sustainable economy, but that we’re making our own transition to become a more resource-efficient and climate-resilient company.
+The Environmental Programme was established in 2015 to ensure that we’re not only empowering our clients to make the transition to a more sustainable economy, but that we’re making our own transition to become a more resource-efficient and climate-resilient company.

 ING’s Environmental Programme therefore allows us to effectively tackle the combined challenges of climate change and the need for more efficient use of natural resources while also providing opportunities to succeed in the low-carbon economy of the future.

-However, there is still work to be done, so the Environmental Programme is focused on continuously improving our environmental performance in the following areas:
+The Environmental Programme is focused on continuously improving our environmental performance in the following areas:

 One of the largest sources of carbon emissions globally is energy production and consumption.
 To understand and reduce our energy use, we carry out regular monitoring, reporting and reduction strategies across our global operations.
-Our strategies range from more efficient use of building space, to increasing the energy efficiency of our buildings and data centres, to increasing our use of renewable energy.
+Our strategies range from more efficient use of building space, to increasing the energy efficiency of our buildings and data centres, to our use of renewable electricity.

 The issue of water stress is an increasing environmental issue worldwide.
 Although as a financial institution our water footprint is comparatively small compared to other industries, we have still launched an extensive monitoring and water-reduction strategy to minimise our impact.
 We make use of water-efficient infrastructure such as rainwater collection for sanitation, aerators for faucets and updated appliances for optimal efficiency.